-- Section A Fire Marshal's Office (FMO) employees meeting the requirements of FMO 300 shall be eligible to participate in the on-call program. - Section B FMO employees electing to participate shall be assigned on-call shifts on a rotating fair and equitable basis by the Fire Marshal or designee. - Section C FMO employees shall comply with all requirements of FMO 300 while assigned to an on-call shift. - Section D FMO employees, while assigned to an on-call shift shall be compensated at 10% of their hourly rate of pay for only the hours of their assigned on-call shift.
+Section D The Fire Marshal, while assigned to an on-call shift, shall be compensated at 10% of their hourly rate of pay for only the hours of their assigned on-call shift.
 When called out to an event, on-call pay shall cease for the time that overtime is being earned.
-Should an employee fail to respond to a call during their assigned on-call shift, they shall forfeit the pay for the entire assigned shift.
+Should the employee fail to respond to a call during their assigned on-call shift, they shall forfeit the pay for the entire assigned shift and may be subject to disciplinary action.

-ARTICLE 45: Electrical Use for Personally-Owned Vehicles
+ARTICLE 42: Electrical Use for Personally-Owned Vehicles

 Section A The Department shall allow employees, while conducting bona fide Department business or work, to charge electric and/or electric/hybrid vehicles while parked at Department-owned property where the ability to charge a vehicle is possible.
-The Department encourages reducing fossil fuel emissions, which benefits both the environment and employees.
+The Department encourages the reduction of fossil fuel emissions and that this benefits both the environment and the employee.